esrakastrati/E-care/README.md

 <p> You can find the documents in the folder main/ApplicationDocuments </p>

-<p> Using TypeScript to develop a native application which will be deployed using Expo Client and will fetch data from Dynamodb running a GraphQL database, finally developing this into a working application.
+<p> Using TypeScript to develop a native application which will be deployed using Expo Client and will fetch data from Dynamodb running a GraphQL database, finally developing this into a working prototype.

  </p>